awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2-launch-v2-manage.md

 You can manage the EC2Launch v2 service just as you would any other Windows service\.

-EC2Launch v2 runs once on boot and executes all of the configured tasks\.
+EC2Launch v2 runs once on boot and runs all of the configured tasks\.
 After executing tasks, the service enters a stopped state\.
 When you restart the service, the service will run all of the configured tasks again and return to a stopped state\.

 To apply updated settings to your instance, you can stop and restart the service\.
 If you are manually installing EC2Launch v2, you must first stop the service first\.